rancher/webhook/docs.md

 ##### Creator ID Annotation

-The annotation `field.cattle.io/creatorId` is cannot be changed, but it can be removed.
+The annotation `field.cattle.io/creatorId` cannot be changed, but it can be removed.

 If `field.cattle.io/no-creator-rbac` annotation is set, `field.cattle.io/creatorId` cannot be set.